 Timings: Monday to Sunday – 24 Hours

-Suggested Read: 10 Scenic Hill Stations Near Munnar To Explore In 2021
+Suggested Read: 10 Scenic Hill Stations Near Munnar To Explore

 11. Mangala Devi Temple: Historic Shrine